12 Kotlin tips for Android developers

 There are a few things to note about this code:

-• The destructuring declaration in the first line of the function body helps you refer to user properties without prefixing with the user object every time: firstName instead of user.firstName.
+- The destructuring declaration in the first line of the function body helps you refer to user properties without prefixing with the user object every time:

-• In the raw string, whenever a template expression contains an if/else expression, it's wrapped in curly braces, but in other cases it's OK to get by with only a dollar sign.
+expression, it's wrapped in curly braces, but in other cases it's OK to get by with only a dollar sign. - Each new line in the raw string starts with a prefix (

 Kotlin is worth a try

 The language features described above are just a glimpse of what Kotlin provides.
-Inline functions, collection filtering, ranges, lazy loading, lateinit, companion objects, coroutines -- these are all useful and impressive features that we haven't had a chance to touch upon.
+Inline functions, collection filtering, ranges, lazy loading, lateinit

 Hopefully, you can now see that Kotlin is a capable, modern, expressive language that guards you from a lot of nullability issues while helping maintain your codebase clean and readable.
 Kotlin is also actively developed, both by JetBrains and community contributors, and backed by Google for Android development.